Brandon University Research Ethics Committee (BUREC)

 - Undergraduate students are limited to conducting research that is categorized as minimal risk.

-Minimal risk applications can be submitted at any time for Delegated Review which takes normally 10 business days to complete.
+Minimal risk applications can be submitted at any time for Delegated Review which takes normally 15 business days to complete.
 Moderate/high risk applications must be reviewed by the full Committee.
 It is important to apply for ethics approval well in advance of the project commencement.
 This ensures that BUREC has ample opportunity to review and provide feedback and allows the researcher time to respond and make any necessary revisions.
+No recruitment or data collection may commence until an Ethics Certificate is received.
 For meeting dates and application deadlines, please see below.

 If you are unsure as to whether or not your research project requires ethics approval, please complete the BUREC Exemption Inquiry Form and send to email@example.com.